 The best trading strategies are the ones that work for you.
 You gotta do the work and to find what fits.
 There’s no cheat code for this.

 Again, it’s different for everyone.
 But I will tell you that strategic traders can outperform the market average.

 In this age of basically zero-commission trades, it’s possible to start out with any amount of money.
 But if you’re starting with such a small stake you’ve really gotta limit your risk.
 Start with paper trading and beefing up your market knowledge as you save up for a trading account.

 With so many different trading strategies, which should you choose?
 That’s entirely up to you.
 No two traders are alike, so everyone has their own go-to strategies.

-If you don’t yet have your own set strategy yet, that’s OK.
-Read through this list a few times, think about your ideal trading situations and setups, then test some strategies to find out what best suits you (remember, it needs to fit your lifestyle too).
+If you don’t have your own set strategy yet, that’s OK.
+Think about your ideal trading situations and what fits your lifestyle.
+Then test some strategies to find out what best suits you.

 Whichever strategy you pick, keep it simple and test it thoroughly.
-Then, when you’re officially ready to dive in, make sure to use high-level tools like StocksToTrade to help you make the process as seamless as possible.
+When you’re ready to dive in, make sure you’re prepared.
+High-level tools like StocksToTrade can help make the process more seamless day by day.

 Do you have a favorite strategy?
 What works best for you?
 Share your comments … we want to hear from you!